mdolab/pygeo/doc/getting_started.rst

 Perturbing local design variables
 ---------------------------------

-Now that we have an FFD volume, an embedded point set, and a set of design variables, we can perturb the geometry.
+Now that we have an FFD volume, an embedded pointset, and a set of design variables, we can perturb the geometry.
 The following example perturbs the local design variables and illustrates how the cylinder deforms along with the control points.
 You can now hopefully appreciate the physical analogy of the control points as pulling on a block of Jello.